-Optimization can be used to intelligently search possible sets of evidence in order to minimize or maximize any of the following:
+Evidence Optimization can be used to intelligently search possible sets of evidence, with constraints set, in order to minimize/maximize/goal-seek any of the following:

 - A function variable (based on an arbitrary expression)